pheggeseth/battleship-react/README.md

 Wish List
 - [ ] placing ship disables that ship button, clears out currentShip
-  - [ ] clicking on placed ship makes it possible to replace the ship
+  - [ ] clicking on placed ship makes it possible to move and place the ship again